Pauline Murray: Solo work

 In 1980 Murray worked on her first solo studio album with record producer Martin Hannett's band the Invisible Girls, which also included ex-Penetration member and co-writer Robert Blamire, as well as guesting Manchester musicians such as Vini Reilly, guitarist in the Durutti Column, and Steve Hopkins.
 John Maher from Buzzcocks also drummed for the band.
 The resulting album, Pauline Murray and The Invisible Girls, reached Number 25 on the UK Albums Chart in October 1980 and spawned the singles "Dream Sequence" and "Mr. X".
 The album was well received by critics.
 A reviewer for Melody Maker called it, "Unquestionably a musical highpoint of this year or any other.
 An exciting new area of electronic pop where Motown meets the modern world."

 Murray also provided lead vocals for the Only Ones on their song "Fools" and backing vocals on "Me and My Shadow".

 In the early 1980s, Murray formed the band Pauline Murray and the Storm, with Robert Blamire (bass), Tim Johnston (drums) and Paul Harvey (guitar), releasing the singles "Holocaust" in 1984, a cover of Alex Chilton/Big Star and the self-penned "New Age" in 1986.
 In 1989 Murray released the EP This Thing Called Love and the studio album Storm Clouds under her own name.

 In 2011 Murray established Polestar Studios with Robert Blamire in Byker where bands can rent out rehearsal and recording space.
-In 2013 she booked a number of solo acoustic dates around the North End in the UK.
+In 2013 she booked a number of solo acoustic dates around the North East in the UK.
 She said about the gigs, "This is the first time in my career that I’ve done a full solo set with just me and my guitar."
 During the tour, she played a number of older songs from her career and also played a number of new songs she had recently written.

 On 25 September 2021 Murray released a new solo studio album Elemental, the 10 tracks of which had been recorded in 2016.